Every day, people die of infections that do not respond to antibiotics.

-Antimicrobial resistance (AMR) occurs when micro-organisms, such as bacteria, mutate when they are exposed to antimicrobial drugs, such as antibiotics.
+Antimicrobial resistance (AMR) occurs when micro-organisms, such as bacteria, mutate after repeated exposure to antimicrobial drugs like antibiotics.

-The use of antibiotic and antiviral therapies increases the development of AMR.
-As a result, public concern has stimulated the search for novel non-specific and non-antibiotic based antimicrobial agents.
+Over the years, excessive use of antibiotic and antiviral therapies has lead to a dramatic increase in AMR.
+As a result, public concern has stimulated the search for novel non-specific and non-antibiotic antimicrobial agents.

 An unmet need in dermal and respiratory diseases:

 No effective treatment for many viral and fungal infections